Don’t Miss Top Attractions, Places to go and Things to do

 - Funicular.
 Go to the Ujezd tram stop (10 minute walk from Mala Strana) and you’ll see signs for “Lanove Drahy”.
 You’ll need an adult single ticket for a one-way ride.
 Popular tourist attraction in that you use it to get up to the Petrin Tower.

 - Petrin Tower (Little Eiffel Tower).
 Sixty metres above the park, it is at number four in the top ten Prague tourist attractions but, the one with the best view of Prague.
 (100Kc entry).

 - Walk over Charles Bridge and touch the St John Nepomuk statue plate.
 This is number two on the top ten Prague tourist attractions list.
 If you are staying in the old town you’ll cross it before you get to the castle.

-- Join a bike tour (usually May to October).
+- Join one of the Prague bike tours (usually May to October).
 More a way of getting between tourist attractions but, certainly a “don’t miss” for bikers and it will give you a different aspect on the city.

 - Have at least one scenic night-time dinner especially on the river, overlooking the river or the city rooftops.

 - Take a stroll around the Imperial Gardens (Summer Only) at the rear of the Castle.

 - Visit a jazz club (my favourite is Agharta).
 My Jazz Clubs page will help you find a good place.

 - Take a walk around the Strahov Monastery complex with it’s famous cloisters and library.
 It also has a mini brewery and two good restaurants.
 Number eight in the top ten Prague tourist attractions.